anshu1992/grocery_store_assignment/README.md

   - Deli

 3. Create a Product table that should belong to a Category with these fields:
-  - Title
+  - Title *required
-  - Description
+  - Description *required
-  - Picture
+  - Picture *required
-  - Price
+  - Price *required

   The products should be populated with these at a minimum but feel free to add more:
   - Produce